abhishek-dev-2002/grpc-rateLimiter-golang/README.md

 ## Rate Limiting Logic
 Current Implementation
-We are using a fixed window counter approach with Redis — not token bucket.
+We are using a fixed window counter approach with Redis.

 How it works: